bosp

 Karl Koweski lives in Northern Alabama.

-Richard Krech was born in 1946.
+Richard Krech (1946-2018).
 In 1966 he started a poetry magazine, Avalanche, and sponsored open poetry readings at a bookstore on Telegraph Avenue in Berkeley, California for several years.
 His first chapbook was published by D. A. Levy in Cleveland.
 Krech had several other small books of poetry published, as well as work published in numerous poetry magazines.
-In 1976, Krech started law school and has practiced criminal defense in Oakland, California from 1980 until the present.
-He now has a primarily appellate practice.
+In 1976, Krech started law school and has practiced criminal defense in Oakland, California from 1980 until retirement.
 In 2001, after a 25+ year line break, he began writing poetry again and has had several chapbooks published and more poems appear in several magazines.
 An extensive bibliography compiled by Jason Davis can be found at Verdant Press.

 tom kryss lives among the forested hills and small farms of northeast Ohio with his wife in a trailer which resembles a houseboat in spirit and depth.
 Clear views of the stars obtain, and eagles are regularly sighted riding the thermals in the near distance.